Q20 and Q44 buses: Incidents

 The intersection of Main Street/Northern Boulevard as seen on September 26, 2017, eight days after a crash between a 2015 New Flyer XD40 (7430) and a tour bus, with a 2009 Orion VII NG HEV (4178) on the Q20A in the picture.
 The crash damaged the building on the left, which has scaffolding on it as a result of the collision.

 On September 18, 2017, during the morning rush hour, a private tour bus moving at a high speed collided with the back of a New Flyer Xcelsior XD40 Q20A bus turning from Main Street onto Northern Boulevard in Flushing.
 The bus then plowed into a Kennedy Fried Chicken restaurant at the corner of the intersection.
 The accident killed 3 people including the tour bus driver, and injured at least 17.
 The private charter bus company had been repeatedly cited for reckless driving.
 The charter driver was a former MTA bus driver, until he was fired in April 2015 after a crash in his personal automobile in which he pleaded guilty to driving under the influence and leaving the scene of the crash.

+In the early morning of July 4, 2023, a Q44 bus was en route to the Bronx Zoo when it was involved in a car crash on the Cross Bronx Expressway at Havemeyer Avenue.
+A total of twelve were injured.